 Fiona Barrows felt the talking about the community development team was confusing when compared with the various programmes in the Council Plan.
 Paul explained the current staff structure was interpreted to fit with the programmes in the Council Plan.
 However, when he referred to teams he accepted that he was referring to people and their line managers.
-Fiona said she found the programme led approach difficult to understand.
+Fiona said the new structure of the budget was hard for members of the public to understand.
 Paul agreed to explore how the council's work and how its staff are allocated might be improved and bring it back to council.